thor314/linux/README.md

-# A container repo for my linux utilities
+# A container repo for my linux utilities.
+Not all of these are public repos, sorry.